-Heritage Areas Natural (NHAs) designated due to their national conservation value ecological for and/or geological/geomorphological heritage.
-They cover nationally important semi-natural and natural habitats, landforms geomorphological features, wildlife plant and animal species or a diversity of these natural attributes.
+Heritage Natural Areas (NHAs) designated due to their national conservation value for ecological and/or geological/geomorphological heritage.
+They cover nationally important semi-natural and natural habitats. landforms geomorphological features, wildlife plant and animal species or a diversity of these natural attributes.
 NHAs are designated under the Wildlife (Amendment) Act 2000.